-Brand: We generally will only sell Dell, HP, or Lenovo machines.
+Brand: We generally will only sell Dell or Microsoft Surface devices.
 Why?
-The three of those companies have been around a while and have good support.
-If you’re buying a computer for your business, you don’t want to mess around with cheaper brands that then are a pain to support and get replacement parts for.
-We’re an authorized Dell, HP and Lenovo reseller and can provide quotes for specific models if you’re interested.
+If you’re buying a computer for your business, you don’t want to mess around with cheaper brands that then are a pain to support and get replacement parts for and we’ve had the best luck with support and warranties with Dell and Microsoft Surface devices.
+We’re an authorized Dell and Microsoft reseller and can provide quotes for specific models if you’re interested.

 Where Are You Buying From?: Is the company that sells you the computer going to stand behind you after the sale or will they disappear?
 We like to think we have good reasons for folks to buy from us, and have even created a dedicated page on our Website on why you should buy from Weston.